 To play quarterback in the National Football League, a player must have tremendous athletic gifts.
 A player with tremendous athletic gifts typically has more than one athletic talent.
 For the players featured here, they had multiple athletic talents recognized on the professional level.

 There have been 15 quarterbacks to start in a Super Bowl who were also selected in the Major League Baseball Draft or offered a Major League contract.
-In 2014, two of those players faced off the first time—Tom Brady vs. Russell Wilson—and when Super Bowl LV kicks off, Brady will take on Patrick Mahomes for the second such occurrence.
+In 2014, two of those players faced off the first time—Tom Brady vs. Russell Wilson.
+This happened again in Super Bowl LV where Brady took on Patrick Mahomes.

 - Super Bowl Appearances: 2001, '03, '04, '07, '11, '14, 2016–18, '20

 - Baseball Connection: Drafted by the Montreal Expos

 Tom Brady is the greatest quarterback in the history of the National Football League, but before he ever stepped onto the field with the New England Patriots, he was labeled a future All-Star by scouts for the Montreal Expos.
 Brady was drafted in the 18th round (No. 507 overall) of the 1995 MLB Draft as a catcher.